thoughtbot/maybe_haskell/release/maybe_haskell.md

 the types are so generic, this is the only implementation this function can have.
-If we rule out obvious mistakes like ignoring arguments and returning an empty list, reordering the list, or adding or dropping elements, the only way to define this function is to map then flatten.
+If we rule out obvious mistakes like ignoring arguments and returning an empty list, reordering the list, or adding or dropping elements, the only way to define this function is to map, then flatten.

 ```haskell
 xs >>= f = concat (map f xs)